flix/book/src/essential-classes.md

 }
 ```

-To implement `Order`, we only have to implement the `compare` function that
+To implement the `Order` class, we must implement the `compare` function which
-returns value of type `Comparison` which is defined as:
+returns value of type `Comparison`.
+The `Comparison` data type is defined as:

 ```flix
 enum Comparison {